 Sunbelly Music is an independent label based in Toronto, Ontario.
 It's primary role is a vehicle to release Barry Muir's self produced albums.
 Over the past ten years, Barry has released as many albums on Sunbelly, most recently, "The Wild and Beautiful" recorded in Nashville, TN.
 Others include Surest Comfort, Down to Fumes and Beba, all receiving airplay around the globe.

-For more information contact us at: email@example.com by clicking the contact button above.
+For more information contact us at: email@example.com or by clicking the contact button above.